DoudouZhou/doudouzhou.github.io/index.md

 Yiran Zhang (MSc in Statistics)

+Minh Duc Vu (BS in Data Science and Analytics)

+Xinzi Tan (BS in Data Science and Analytics)

-Kaicheng Zhang (2024/9-2025/2, Zhejiang University => UNC Biostat PhD)
+Kaicheng Zhang (BS in Mathematics, 2024/9-2025/2, Zhejiang University => UNC Biostat PhD)

 ## Publications and Preprints